nxzlem/bebasin/README.en.md

 ![Main Menu](https://i.imgur.com/reZApao.png)

-- Press "Enter" on the keyboard or Click the "Install" Button using Mouse.
+- Press "Enter" on the keyboard or Click the "Install" Button by using Mouse.
-- Press "Confirm" to Confirm the Installation.
+- Press "Enter" or Click the "Confirm" Button by using Mouse to Confirm the Installation.

 ![Confirm Installation](https://i.imgur.com/eZqIQZM.png)